qyk8463534/npiToy/README.md

-# npiToy
+# npi Toy
-A Toy implementation of neural programmer interpreter
+A Toy implementation of neural programmer interpreter with bucket sort.